bernardojd2026-bot/bernardojd2026-bot/README.md

 # Hi, I'm Joe 👋

 I'm a Computer Information Systems and Cybersecurity student at Appalachian State University, graduating May 2026.
-I'm passionate about software development, cloud computing, networking and cybersecurity.
+I'm passionate about software development, cloud computing, networking, and cybersecurity.

 ---